yannay-alon/LLMPlayground/models/README.md

 ## Adding new LLMs

-To add a new LLM that is based on API calls, you need to inherit from `APIModel` and implement the following methods:
+To add a new LLM based on API calls, you need to inherit from `APIModel` and implement the following methods:

 - For LLM calling:
     - `_invoke`